 May is National Electrical Safety Month

-Tips to keep homes and businesses safe from electrical hazards:
+Tips to keep customers safe from electrical accidents:

-- Have electrical work performed by qualified electricians.
+- Make sure all electrical work is performed by licensed electricians.

 - Avoid placing cords in places where they can be damaged or pinched by furniture, such as under rugs or across doorways.